Inch Thread and Metric Thread

 Industrial Applications

 • Inch Threads: Common in North American and British industrial equipment, automotive, aerospace, and construction, especially where legacy standards apply.
+Widely preferred in oil & gas equipment and heavy machinery, where imperial specifications remain the industry norm.

 Product Description